 To use the cream, gel, or solution, follow these steps:

 - Gently wash the affected skin with a mild soap or soapless cleanser and pat dry with a soft towel.
 Do not use harsh or abrasive cleansers, and do not scrub your skin vigorously.
 Ask your doctor or pharmacist to recommend a gentle cleanser.

 - If you are using the gel or cream, use your fingers to spread a thin film of medication over the affected area.
-If you are using a pledget, remove it from the foil pouch and gently wipe the entire affected area.
+If you are using a pledget, remove it from the foil pouch and gently wipe the affected area.
 If you are using the glass bottle of solution, apply a thin layer to the affected area using a clean cotton swab or other applicator.
 Adapalene lotion comes in a pump that dispenses measured amounts of the medication.
 If you are using the lotion, press down on the top of the pump 3–4 times so that the medication comes out onto your palm and apply a thin film of the medication over the affected area.
 Adapalene should be applied to the entire affected area, not only to a single pimple or spot.

 - You may feel a slight warmth or stinging in the place where you applied adapalene.
 This feeling is normal and should go away by itself in a short time.